Maggie1001/ETL-Pipeline-Applied-With-AWS/README.md

 # How to build an end-to-end Machine Learning pipeline using AWS Glue, Amazon S3.

-In this workshop, we will build an end-to-end pipeline to do some tasks about hotel.
+We build an end-to-end pipeline to do some tasks about hotel.
 Our pipeline will combine several different data sources, use AWS Glue for serverless extract-transform-load (ETL) jobs, Amazon Simple Storage Service (S3) for storage and staging the datasets.

 ## Preferred Region:
-The feature at the end of this lab is still in Preview (as of 05-01-2020) and available in "us-east-1".
+The feature is available in "us-east-1".
 We caution however that APIs can often change between preview to when a feature becomes generally available, so we are including it in the lab for testing purposes only.

 Create S3 buckets